 In columns (4) to (10) of Table 5 we show results for our technology measures - patents, IT, R&D and TFP.
 At the industry level (Panel A) we find that Chinese import competition is significantly associated with increases in all of these measures of technology.
+Note that these industry-level results are based on data that includes all firms and plants at a given point in time, rather than just survivors.
 In Panel B columns (4) to (10) confirm that the firm level results show similar strong associations between Chinese import growth and technology, but with magnitudes between one-half to two-thirds of those at the industry level, broadly consistent with the share of the within firm component shown in the Table 4 magnitude calculations.
-This suggests that any entry effects omitted from the firm-level results, but included in the industry level results, must be relatively small given the similarity of the magnitudes.
+This suggests that any entry effects omitted from the firm-level results, but included in the industry level results, must be relatively small given the similarity of the magnitudes.40

-C. Dynamic selection on the unobservables
+C. Dynamic Selection bias